quartzjer/js0n/README.md

 A one-pass minimal overhead walk of the raw bytes, using each one as an index into a jump table to determine state transitions.

 * public domain, single js0n.c file with one function
+* no dependencies, embedded friendly
 * more flexible than strict JSON and allows bare keys
-* requires no memory/malloc, uses only what is passed in
+* requires no memory/malloc or copying, uses only what is passed in
-* no memory copying
 * optimized for high speed scanning/routing of small chunks of json
-* finds a given key-value pair location in the string
+* easy to use, just returns a given key-value pair location in the json string

 Parsing this: